eshaz/wasm-audio-decoders/src/opus-ml/README.md

 ### Properly using the Web Worker interface

-`OpusDecoderWebWorker` uses async functions to send operations to the web worker without blocking the main thread.
+`OpusMLDecoderWebWorker` uses async functions to send operations to the web worker without blocking the main thread.
 To fully take advantage of the concurrency provided by web workers, your code should avoid using `await` on decode operations where it will block the main thread.

-Each method call on a `OpusDecoderWebWorker` instance will queue up an operation to the web worker.
+Each method call on a `OpusMLDecoderWebWorker` instance will queue up an operation to the web worker.
 Operations will complete within the web worker thread one at a time and in the same order in which the methods were called.

   * **Good** Main thread is not blocked during each decode operation.
 The example `playAudio` function is called when each decode operation completes.
 Also, the next decode operation can begin while `playAudio` is doing work on the main thread.
     ```javascript